WELCOME!

 April: The third Thursday of the month, we celebrate the first day of summer “Sumardagurinn fyrsti.”
 This is often held in a last snow storm, just to remind us that winter will be here again soon.

 June: The last Saturday of May or first Saturday of June is the “Fisherman’s Day” in Iceland.
 In our neighbouring town Skagaströnd, it is a big event with festivities and competitions such as rowing and tug-of-war.
 In the second weekend of June, Prjónagleði, the annual Knit Festival takes place in Blönduós.
-Iceland's Independence Day is June 17th with festivities, parades and some other activities.
-The summer solstice is on June 21st., the longest day of the year, the sun skims the horizon.
+Iceland's Independence Day is June 17 with festivities, parades and some other activities.
+There's also a new festival in town, "Rhubarb Festival" focusing on all things rhubarb, which is held at the end of June.
+The summer solstice is on June 21st, the longest day of the year, the sun skims the horizon.

 August: The first weekend in August, "Verslunamannahelgi" is a bank holiday, with town festivals and all sorts of events taking place all around the country - in August in general, until school starts again at the end of the month.